Rockleeland/not-hotdog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## NOT HOTDOG APP

-## Technologies used to build the app:
+## Technologies used:

 • React
 • Redux
-• Clarifai API
+• Clarifai API (to identify & classify the images)
+• Unsplash API (to get random photos)
+• Axios
 • SCSS

 ## How the app works:

-A user is able to input an image link into the search bar and return whether the image is a hotdog, or not a hotdog.
+• User pastes an image URL to identify whether the image is or is not a hotdog.
+• User selects the option to get a random photo, which would then be identified as a hotdog or not a hotdog.

+## Future features:

+• Add a file input, which would be uploaded to Cloudinary to get an image URL.
+This image URL would then be sent to Clarify to identify and classify the image.